Energy-twisted boundary condition and response in one-dimensional quantum many-body systems

 Any symmetry in quantum field theories can be twisted.
 This is so in particular for unitary on-site symmetries.
 By twisting, we here mean twisting boundary conditions by symmetries.
 (One can also introduce symmetry twist defects, which are closely related.)
 Of interest to us in this paper is twisting by time translation symmetry (energy).
 Before discussing twisting by energy, let us start, as a warm-up, with a more familiar example of twisting by continuous $U(1)$ symmetry.

 To be specific, let us consider a lattice fermion system defined on a finite one-dimensional lattice of length $L$ with the periodic boundary condition (PBC).
 I.e., the system is defined on a spatial ring or circle.
 (The following discussion can easily be extended to systems defined on a $d$-dimensional spatial torus.)
 We use ${\psi}_i(x)$ to denote a fermion annihilation operator located at a site $x$, $i$ represents some internal degrees of freedom within unit cell (spin, orbitals, etc.).
-For systems with conserved particle number, the boundary condition can be twisted, i.e., we can consider a twisting boundary condition, ${\psi}_i (x+ L) = e^{i\phi} {\psi}_i(x)$, where $\phi$ is a twisting phase.
+For general systems, the boundary condition can be twisted, i.e., we can consider a twisting boundary condition, ${\psi}_i (x+ L) = e^{i\phi} {\psi}_i(x)$, where $\phi$ is a twisting phase (notice, however, that we have systems with conserved particle number in mind in the following to discuss conduction properties.)
 By using the generator of $U(1)$, i.e., the total charge (total fermion number operator), ${Q}=\sum_{x}\sum_i {\psi}^{\dag}_i(x) {\psi}^{\ }_i(x)$, this boundary condition can be written as